Some history of the King's Arms

 Joseph Wheeler was born around 1786.
 He married Henrietta Burrell in 1815 at Wootton Wawen, the village of her birth.
 Indeed, when he died in 1844 he was carted off to be buried at Wootton Wawen.
 He was not the only licensee of a public house at Hernfield.
 Below is an advertisement for a beer house known as the Half-Way House, located on the turnpike road at Hernfield.

 Although only holding a beer house licence, the Halfway House was clearly geared up for the lucrative coaching trade - though commercial traffic was already waning with the canal and was soon to be completely diminished with the advent of the railways.
 The property was evidently substantial and it was stated within the advertisement that it was possible to convert the stables into five cottages.
-Perhaps the location of this house was on the site of Heronfield Cottages on the road to Chadwick End?
+I believe the location of this property is just off the main road next to Heronfield Farm.

 The advertisement shows that the Half-way House was in the occupation of William Horton.
 He is recorded at Hernfield in the census conducted four years prior to this advert.
 Born around 1764, he lived with his wife Elizabeth and their children and grandchildren.
-Now it is time to throw a spanner in the works - the census shows that whilst William Wheeler was working a farm here at Hernfield, the publican recorded by the census enumerator was William Hawkins.
-This could however have been an earlier beer retailer at the Half-way House along the turnpike road.
-If only the enumerator had put a little more detail in the book!
+The farm was run by William Wheeler whilst the publican recorded at the Half-way House by the census enumerator was William Hawkins.
+Typo?

 Following Joseph Wheeler's death in 1844, his wife Henrietta succeeded as licensee of the King's Arms.
 She was helped by her daughter Elizabeth Crombie and also employed agricultural workers to work the land.
 Son Joseph forged on with his coal business, along with trading in lime.
 He had competition as a similar business operation was based at Knowle Hall wharf.